Bernese Mountain Dogs are a hardy, cold-loving breed of dogs but how cold is too cold for them?

 How to Keep Your Dog Warm

-To improve your Berner’s tolerance of cold weather and keep your pet warm on a cold day:
+To improve your Berner’s tolerance of cold weather and keep your pet warm on cold days:

-• Allow your dog to acclimate if she is not used to cold weather.
-At first, spend short periods in the cold, gradually increasing the time, as tolerated.
+- Allow your dog to acclimate if the animal is not used to cold weather.
+At first, spend short periods in the cold, gradually increasing the time as tolerated.

-• Ensure your dog eats well before going outside.
-A warm meal and water are good options on a cold day.
+- Ensure your dog eats well before going outside.
+Warm food and water are ideal on a cold day.

 If your dog looks cold but does not appear stiff and confused, the animal might be mildly hypothermic: